Thin accretion disk signatures in hybrid metric-Palatini gravity: Discussion

 Another approach to selecting the initial parameters $\phi_0$ and $u_0$ arises from post-Newtonian analysis.
 Far from the black hole, where we take the values of the free parameters, the gravitational field is weak, allowing us to consider the post-Newtonian expansion.
 Within the post-Newtonian analysis, the scalar field is considered as the sum of the background value and its perturbation $\phi=\phi_0+\varphi$.
 The background value $\phi_0$ is a constant quantity, unlike the perturbation $\varphi$.
 Thus, taking the derivative of the scalar field $\phi$ with respect to the distance at infinity, we simply obtain the value of $u_0$.
 As a result, we derive the connection eq. (\ref{u0}) between $u_0$ and $\phi_0$.
-If such a connection is established and the values of $\phi_0$ are taken within the limits set by the Cassini experiment \cite{Cassini2003}, then we obtain the curves for the energy flux, temperature distribution and the emission spectra that practically do not deviate from the Schwarzschild results (see Figures (\ref{fig:flux3}), (\ref{fig:lum3})).
+If such a connection is established and the values of $\phi_0$ are taken within the limits set by the Cassini experiment \cite{Cassini2003}, then we obtain the curves for the energy flux, temperature distribution and the emission spectra that practically do not deviate from the Schwarzschild results (see Figures (\ref{fig:flux1}d), (\ref{fig:lum1}d)).
 In this case, $u_0$ takes a small values ($\sim10^{-11}$), which once again speaks in favor of choosing small values of the initial parameters due to their naturalness.

 In the case of a Higgs-type potential, the theory includes four free parameters: $u_0$, $\phi_0$, $\alpha$ and $\beta$.
 Parameters $\alpha$ and $\beta$ are woven into the structure of the potential itself.
 At first, we consider all parameters as independent quantities.
 A large modulus $\alpha$ and sufficiently large $\phi_0>1$ lead to a situation, where the maximum energy flux and the emission spectrum can exceeds the Schwarzschild prediction.
-This situation is unique and does not occur with any other combinations of parameters, leading us to conclude that large values of $\phi_0$ are unrealistic.
-With an increase in the $\beta$ parameter, a decrease in the energy flux maximum is observed, although not significant.
+This situation contradicts the following idea: large values of $\phi_0$ are not consistent with data obtained from other observations \cite{Leanizbarrutia2017}, \cite{Dyadina2019}, \cite{Dyadina2018}.
+This fact leads us to conclusion that this combination is unrealistic.
+Further, with an increase in the $\beta$ parameter, a decrease in the energy flux maximum is observed, although not significant.
 No $\beta$ parameter yields a curve that exceeds the Schwarzschild prediction.

 Then, we once again consider a set of parameters based on the limitations obtained from experiments in the solar system.
 We also use the relationship between the parameters resulting from the post-Newtonian expansion.
 In this case, all parameters turn out to be small.
 With an increase in the modulus $\alpha$, a decrease in the maximum of energy flux is observed.